Centres and Networks

 In co-operation with the floor's tenant, the LISZT SOCIETY Germany, the FLZ took on the responsibility for the piano nobile—for the historical centrepiece of the city residence.
 Concerts ('Soireen in der Altenburg') and other artistic and cultural events are hosted in the rooms facing the street, the 'Liszt-Salon'.
 Following a costly refurbishment of the interior (wallpaper in the style of the 1850s) and the installation of new soundproof double-windows, the big salon, which is created by combining the three individual salons in blue, red, and white, has provided ideal acoustics since March 2002.
 Supported by the ministry of culture, the LISZT SOCIETY has installed an inspiring exhibition in the neighbouring garden parlour.
 The Liszt research group is located in the rooms facing the courtyard.
 Thus, the FLZ serves artistic and academic projects in the spirit of Franz Liszt, sharing close ties with the identity of the University of Music FRANZ LISZT Weimar and the historically grown cultural sphere at Weimar.
 Recently, the previous residents have left the ground and second floors, and these have now also been rented by the LISZT University in order to become home to further musicological research projects.

 Rebekka Stemmler – personal assistant to the LISZT University president; deputy director

 Christine Gurk – chancellor of the LISZT University; finances

 Cora Irsen – freelance pianist; conception of concerts with commentary at the Altenburg

-Prof. Christian Wilm Müller – artistic director of the centre for highly talented children at the LISZT University; conception of Sunday concerts at the Altenburg
+Prof. Christian Wilm Müller – artistic teacher of piano and chamber music; conception of Sunday concerts at the Altenburg

 Academic projects: Liszt research group